 How Did This Happen?

 Over time, the number of employer-funded pension plans has fallen as companies have switched their retirement benefits from defined benefit plans to defined contribution plans.
-While this has made it easier for companies to manage the cost of providing retirement benefits to their employees, it has made it harder for Americans to save and plan for their own retirement.
+While this makes it easier for companies to manage the cost of providing retirement benefits to their employees, it makes it harder for Americans to save and plan for their retirement.

 Unfortunately, our schools do not provide much in the way of financial education.
 People have been put in charge of their retirement without fully understanding the consequences of their actions.